Penticton

 Penticton (/pɛnˈtɪktən/ pen-TIK-tən) is a city in the Okanagan Valley of British Columbia, Canada, situated between Okanagan and Skaha lakes.
 In the 2021 Canadian Census, its population was 36,885, while its census agglomeration population was 47,380.

 Name origin

-The name Penticton is derived from a word in the Okanagan language.
+The name Penticton is derived from the Okanagan word snpintktn.
 It is conventionally translated as "a place to stay forever" but is actually a reference to the year-round flow of Okanagan Lake through Penticton where it enters Skaha Lake.
 Differing accounts of the meaning are given in the BC Geographical Names entry for the city: